charliepeers/news/README.md

 # :newspaper: The Charlie Times #

-Is a minimal news app that renders US headlines alongside local Hanover weather.
+Is a minimal news app that renders US tech headlines alongside local Hanover weather.
 Built as a companion project to Dalibird to fill gaps in my learning.

 Live site: